 Following a cycle similar to one of addiction, I tried harder, year after year, to chase the high of affirmations, but it was never enough.
 I was exhausted, resentful, and unsatisfied.
 Finally, after months of recovery, I see the motive behind my madness; I was starving for love.

-Last week, I bought another 13+ pound Butterball, but I didn’t use it as bait for compliments.
-I skipped the brining and massaging, and I made the laziest turkey known to man for my family of THREE.
+Last week, I bought a 13+ pound Butterball, but I didn’t use it as bait for compliments.
+I didn't brine or massage the bird, and I made the laziest turkey known to man for my family of THREE.
 They loved it, and I wasn’t disappointed with fleeting compliments that only left me hungry for more.

 - 1 Turkey